AshCatchEmAll/Sfu_Maps/README.md

 - Indoor navigation
 - Create authentication system so that only SFU students can access the app
 - Ability to see reviews about different places on campus
-- Storr markers on firebase cloud so that saved markers are available across devices for authenticated users
+- Store markers on firebase cloud so that saved markers are available across devices for authenticated users

  # Contact info
  ```